ANSR-laboratory/ANSR-laboratory.github.io/content/publication/fan-functional-2015/index.md

 ---
-title: Functional Connectivity-Based Parcellation of the Thalamus: An Unsupervised Clustering Method and Its Validity Investigation
+title: "Functional Connectivity-Based Parcellation of the Thalamus: An Unsupervised Clustering Method and Its Validity Investigation"
 authors:
 - Yang Fan
 - admin